Tech-at-DU/ACS-4931-Testing-and-Architecture/lab/refactoring/Refactoring-Composing-Methods-1/readme.md

 # Refactoring Composing Methods

-Heres students will apply what they learned in class in the following Excercises
+Here students will apply what they learned in class in the following Excercises

 ## Excercise 1-6: Refactoring Composing Methods